Full-Service, Personalized Divorce Representation in Bell County

 Filing for divorce can be one of the most challenging times in a person’s life.
+In Killeen, TX, divorce proceedings are handled in the Bell County District Court.
+A divorce can be granted on either a no-fault or fault basis, with the former being more popular due to its less complicated process.
+The court will consider issues such as division of property, spousal support and child custody during a divorce hearing.
 When divorce is the only option, Nancy Perry Eaton can provide the compassionate and skilled legal representation you need.

-When you hire the Law Office of Nancy Perry Eaton, PLLC, you can enjoy the benefit of discussing your case with a Killeen attorney who emphasizes personal attention for every client.
+When you hire the Law Office of Nancy Perry Eaton, PLLC, you can enjoy the benefit of discussing your case with Killeen divorce lawyers who emphasizes personal attention for every client.
 Nancy’s nearly three decades of experience provides her with the knowledge to handle your unique situation.
-Your first meeting is free, so don’t hesitate to call today.

 During a divorce, various matters need to be attended to.
 It is crucial to have a lawyer who has extensive experience dealing with areas that are pertinent to your case.